Altered-Intellect/Study-Wiki-for-Tech-Impact-Winter-Class-2025/Study Wiki for Tech Impact/Cabling and Ports.md

 - **USB to PS/2**
 - **Molex to SATA**

+## Converter
-**Converter** – This performs the same function as an adapter but also translates the signals from one technology to the other.
+This performs the same function as an adapter but also translates the signals from one technology to the other.
 For example, a USB 3.0 to SATA converter enables a hard disk drive to be used as a flash drive.
 - **HDMI to VGA converter**

 # Connector Types